A Free Energy Model for the Plateau Shear Modulus in Thermosensitive Microgel Suspensions: RESULTS AND DISCUSSION

-The only remaining unknown parameter in the global model for $G^\prime_p\left(c,T\right)$ is the parameter $C\left(T\right)=4\pi N_{p}^2 a^3/s^4 \times \tau\left(T\right)$, which determines the elasticity of the brush-like corona.
-For each temperature, we fit the model to the experimental data for $G^\prime_p\left(c,T\right)$ across the entire concentration range by adjusting $C\left(T\right)$ and find excellent agreement as shown in Fig.~\ref{fig:gpfit}.
-The values obtained for $C\left(T\right)$ at all temperatures are listed in Table~\ref{sitab:fitparamLFfirst}.
-Remarkably, we can even reproduce an unusual shoulder in the shear modulus for the highest temperatures, which, as now understood, arises from a decoupling of the brush elastic contribution to the core elastic contribution, Fig.~\ref{fig:gpfit}f.
+Returning to the analysis of the storage modulus, we note that the only remaining unknown parameter in the model for $G^\prime_p\left(c,T\right)$ is the parameter $C(T)=4\pi N_{p}^2 a^3/s^4 \times \tau\left(T\right)$, which determines the elasticity of the brush-like corona.
+For each temperature, we fit the model to the experimental data for $G^\prime_p\left(c,T\right)$ across the entire concentration range by adjusting $C(T)$ and find excellent agreement as shown in Fig.~\ref{fig:gpfit}.
+The values obtained for $C(T)$ at all temperatures are listed in Table~\ref{sitab:fitparamLFfirst}.
+Remarkably, we can reproduce the transitional single-exponential scaling of the shear modulus at the highest temperatures.
+This behavior, now understood to arise from the coupling between the elastic contribution of the coronas and that of the core, is represented by the black dashed line in Fig.~\ref{fig:gpfit}f.
 The relative contribution of each of the three model terms to the elastic response is depicted individually as dashed colored lines.